 Backup data for all domain controllers can be accumulated on primary storage, and at the same time, you can make a copy of your backup data on a Secure Storage server.
-The Secure Storage agent will pull the backup securely to the Secure Storage server while the firewall on the Secure Storage server remains in place.
+The Secure Storage agent will receive the backup securely either from Console or Backup Agent and write it to local storage while the firewall on the Secure Storage server remains in place.
 If disaster strikes, you could lose your backups on primary storage and even your installation of RMAD but your Secure Storage server will remain in place.